thanhthuynh/thanhthuynh/README.md

 # 👋 Hi there, I'm Thanh! 🚀

 Welcome to my little corner of GitHub!
 I'm a young, budding software engineer, eager to explore the vast world of tech.
 I'm super passionate about coding, and I'm here to make a significant impact in the tech world.
-My journey has only just begun, and I'm super excited about what the future holds! 🌱
+My journey has only just begun, and I'm very excited about what the future holds! 🌱

 ## 🌟 About Me